Olical/tm-challenge/README.md

    * manifest

 Room and item components should have an `isEditable` flag that is set to true in the dashboard, but false by default for the manifest.
 It's essentially a version of the dashboard with groupings and read only components.

+## To do

+ * Persist values
+ * Add clear all button, maybe even with prompt if I'm feeling fancy
+ * Manifest view
+ * Room editor
+ * Item editor
+ * Add room button
+ * Add item button
+ * Find a way to test components that isn't dumb

+I think I can send a "begin edit" action that changes the main state.
+This state change will cause an editor to be rendered in place of things that are being edited.
+When done it performs an update and knocks it out of edit mode.
+The "add new" buttons can just create a new item and drop it into edit mode.